55 East 52nd Street, 23rd Floor

 Employees may buy and sell shares of EWMCX, and other securities that are purchased and sold for clients, in their personal accounts subject to the Firm’s pre-clearance and personal trading policies.

-Employees may at times be permitted to serve as Power of Attorney on behalf of a client or Trustee for a client’s account.
+Employees may at times be permitted to serve as Power of Attorney on behalf of a client, or as Trustee for a client’s account.
 In such cases the employee’s conduct with respect to the account is monitored, for example, through a requirement that trade transactions are pre-cleared.

 Employees may occasionally be appointed to an advisory board for a Limited Partnership fund that Evercore Wealth recommends for clients and in which Evercore Wealth clients are invested.